innovatrics/smartface/windows/README.md

 ****************************************************************************************************************************************************************************
 **WARNING!**

-Scripts query services by name pattern.
+Scripts query services by the Service Name pattern.
 It may happen that other application/system register service with similair pattern.
-It is always recomended to query all SmartFace services before to ensure only propper SmartFace services will be affected.
+We always recomended you to get all SmartFace services list before to ensure only propper SmartFace services will be affected.
 ****************************************************************************************************************************************************************************

 ### Stop SmartFace services